Median Household Income

 Why This Matters

-Household income complements the low-income cut-offs-after tax (LICO-AT) and market basket measure (MBM) indicators in illustrating families’ abilities to meet their basic needs.
+Household income complements the low-income cut-off after tax (LICO-AT) and market basket measure (MBM) indicators in illustrating families’ abilities to meet their basic needs.
 LICO-AT and MBM both measure how many individuals fall below the low-income threshold, while household income demonstrates the distribution of income levels throughout the City of Winnipeg.
 The household income indicator does not define any particular income level as “low income.”
 Rather, it allows for a simple comparison of the number of households at different income levels.

-Household income is connected to Basic Needs and the Economy.
 Although income in itself does not necessarily equate to greater well-being, higher levels of household income tend to allow for greater expenditures on goods and services to fulfill basic needs and improve well-being.
 Households with higher incomes are able to spend more on education, health, entertainment, recreation, transportation, and other goods and services than households with lower incomes.

 Measurement and Limitations